AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/README.md

 The code inside the function body is async and promise-based, therefore in effect, the entire function acts like a promise -- convenient.

-4. Next, we call our function three times to begin the process of fetching and decoding the images and text and store each of the returned promises in a variable.
+5. Next, we call our function three times to begin the process of fetching and decoding the images and text, and store each of the returned promises in a variable.
 Add the following below your previous code:
 ```
 let coffee = fetchAndDecode('coffee.jpg', 'blob');
 let tea = fetchAndDecode('tea.jpg', 'blob');
 let description = fetchAndDecode('description.txt', 'text');
 ```

-5. Next, we will define a `Promise.all()` block to run some code only when all three of the promises stored above have successfully fulfilled.
+6. Next, we will define a `Promise.all()` block to run some code only when all three of the promises stored above have successfully fulfilled.
 To begin with, add a block with an empty callback function inside the `.then()` call, like so:
 ```
 Promise.all([coffee, tea, description]).then(values => {